You are here7 Tips to Growing Top-Shelf Buds

 Start with good genetics and create the perfect growing environment to produce the best buds!

 About Nebula Haze

-Nebula Haze founded GrowWeedEasy.com in 2010 after growing her own medical marijuana for 6 years in the California Bay Area.
-She has published dozens of growing articles in print and online and is dedicated to showing others how easy it is to grow marijuana indoors.
+Nebula Haze founded GrowWeedEasy.com in 2010 after growing her own medical marijuana for several years in the California Bay Area.
+She has published dozens of growing articles in print and online and is dedicated to showing others how easy it is to grow cannabis indoors.